Louis CK’s Grammy win forces us to wrestle with cancel culture’s biggest dilemma

 Complicating matters further is the fact that CK’s work explicitly explores predatory sexual behaviour.
 One episode of Louie sees CK’s on-screen avatar, played by himself, sexually assault the character played by Pamela Adlon (in CK’s script, Adlon tells him “this would be rape if you weren’t so stupid”).
 Another episode sees him appear on a TV debate programme credited as “Comedian/Masturbator Louie CK”, in which he admits to being a “prolific masturbator”.
 Now, on the one hand, these scenes have the uncomfortable ring of “hiding in plain sight”.
 But there’s also a dispossessing honesty to them; we are witnessing a man wrestle with his very real inner demons.

-Sincerely, Louis CK should not have won a Grammy for Best Comedy Album.
+Sincerely Louis CK should not have won a Grammy for Best Comedy Album.
 It’s a slap in the face to victims of sexual misconduct everywhere.
 But it does seem to invite a collective evaluation of how exactly we judge the work of someone like CK.
 It is easy for us to ignore the latest work from Woody Allen, so piss-poor has he been for decades – a boycott has all the dolour of giving up bee stings, or back-alley acupuncture, for Lent.
 CK was a major artist in his prime, and the fact that he has behaved terribly off-screen doesn’t make his work any less influential.
 It doesn’t mean that his work is necessarily any less meaningful, that we are not able to watch it and discover more about the world, more about ourselves, as we do with any worthwhile piece of art.
 But that doesn’t mean we have to keep watching it.

 We have not yet learnt quite how to resolve these sorts of dilemmas.
 Maybe we never will.
 But one thing’s for sure: the answer doesn’t involve giving CK more Grammys.